 - If you still have interest and want to raise more investment, you raise your cap to $18m and take in another $250k.

-The rolling raise and similar strategies are often called “high resolution financing”, referring simply to the practice of creating different valuation caps or value for different investors.
+The rolling raise and similar strategies are often called “high resolution financing”, referring simply to the practice of creating different valuation caps or value for different SAFE holders.

 Because they are simple to execute, SAFEs make a good choice for this strategy, as they don’t require much legal review and their terms are 100% standardized save for the additional clauses sometimes included in side letters attached to the investment.
 However, converting SAFEs to equity can get a bit messy, especially if there are SAFEs with MFN terms on the company’s books.

 SAFE + MFN (Most Favored Nation)

 A simple SAFE may be issued without a valuation cap or clauses pertaining to dilution if it is accompanied with an MFN provision.
 In the case that a subsequent investor executes a SAFE to invest in the company with terms more favorable than the earlier investor, the MFN clause will allow an investor that executed a SAFE to receive the same terms.

 In this way, adding an MFN clause can help alleviate worries by early startup investors that later investors will be receiving favorable rates.

 While the valuation cap is not a “valuation” in the sense of a 409a valuation, it is one of your overall valuation methods it does set the tone for future financing—make sure you’re considerate when setting yours.